Eliminating “Wasteful” Drugs Can Reduce Healthcare Spending

 Why would they do that?

 It comes down to misaligned incentives.
-Traditional PBMs typically retain a portion of a drug’s total cost as profit through spread pricing, rebate retention, and dispensing margin.
+Legacy PBMs typically retain a portion of a drug’s total cost as profit through spread pricing, rebate retention, and dispensing margin.
 This framework creates a powerful financial incentive for PBMs to promote drugs with higher prices and larger rebates.
 As a result, many higher-cost drugs frequently end up as preferred products on the formularies of our nation’s largest PBMs, which control 80% of the market.

 Eliminating wasteful drugs through financial alignment and new technology